DeanHristov/ts-react-redux-starter-kit/README.md

 ## Project Structure

-The project structure presented in this boilerplate is **fractal**, where functionality is grouped primarily by feature rather than the file type.
+The project structure presented in this boilerplate is **flatten**, where functionality is grouped primarily by feature rather than the file type.
 This structure is only meant to serve as a guide, it is by no means prescriptive.
-If you wish to read more about this pattern, please check out this [Fractal Project Structure](https://github.com/davezuko/react-redux-starter-kit/wiki/Fractal-Project-Structure).
+If you wish to read more about this structure, please continue to read the structure below.

 ```